-I developed a series of sculptural works examining the earplug shape and form as a positive inversion of the negative space within an ear canal, a potential embodiment of silence.
+Additionally, I developed a series of sculptural works that investigate the form of the earplug as a positive inversion of the negative space within the ear canal.
+These sculptures consider the earplug not merely as an object but as an embodiment of silence itself—a physical manifestation of auditory absence.

 The sculpture version of “Earplugs” in the photo documentation above has electronic media components that perform a collection of sound compositions based on the original text-based scores.
 It makes use of the left and right stereo channels with a call and response between virtual voice actors conversing through voice synthesizers.
 Below are audio excerpts from the sculpture above and samples of packaging with text-based scores.